ED-IP/Milestone-3-project/README.md

 - User stories testing

     - Users Should be able to search for terms inside the dictionary (Anonimous and registered):
-        - Tested doing search as a diferent register users and not register user.
-The behaviour is the expected one, returning entrys from inside the dictionary.
+        - Tested doing searchs as a diferent register users and not register user.
+          The behaviour is the expected one, returning entrys from inside the dictionary or an error message if no match is found.

     - Anonimous users can't add, delete or edit terms in the database
         - If an anonimous user tries to edit a term using an URL to reach the edit entry page a warning is shown
         - If it tries to add a term using an URL to reach the add term page a warning is shown